Chiral anomalous processes in magnetospheres of pulsars and black holes: Physics implications of chiral charge

 where $\lambda=\pm 1$ represents the helicities of the modes.
 A simple example of a helical mode is given by the following circularly polarized plane wave:

 The conclusions do not depend on the specific choice of helical eigenstates, however.
 One can also use, for instance, the Chandrasekhar-Kendall states \cite{Chandrasekhar:1957}.

 Since the master equation (\ref{B-time-dependence}) is linear, it can be analyzed mode by mode.
-Strictly speaking, such a treatment is an approximation where the backreaction of the field on plasma is neglected.
-In a more systematic approach, of course, the production and growth of helical modes will be gradually depleting the chiral charge and reducing $\mu_5$.
-Nevertheless, it is instructive to ignore the backreaction first.
 Then, the field evolution of a single mode with helicity $\lambda$ reads

+Strictly speaking, such a treatment is an approximation where the backreaction of the dynamical fields on the chiral asymmetry is neglected.
+In a more systematic approach, of course, the production and growth of helical modes will be gradually depleting the chiral charge and reducing $\mu_5$ \cite{Boyarsky:2011uy,Manuel:2015zpa,Hirono:2015rla,Sigl:2015xva}.
+The corresponding evolution equation for $\mu_5$ in a given gap of volume $V$ follows from Eq.~(\ref{dn5-dt}) after including the dynamical electromagnetic fields, i.e.,

+where we used the relation between the chiral charge and the chiral chemical potential in Eq.~(\ref{eq:mu5-BH}).